 Advanced consent has the ability to exclusively identify the person consenting.
 This solution has been designed for those cases in which the data subject’s consent needs to be explicit (as well as ambiguous).

-To this end, the data subject is invited to digitally sign the contents of the consent form on his or her smartphone, tablet or computer, using handwriting by signing with his or her finger (for smartphones and tablets) or with the mouse (for laptops or desktop computers).
+To this end and also using a "script", the data subject is invited to digitally sign the contents of the consent form on his or her smartphone, tablet or computer, using handwriting by signing with his or her finger (for smartphones and tablets) or with the mouse (for laptops or desktop computers).

 This is our advanced electronic signature, for which we collect a set of data which enables us to identify the signatory exclusively and explicitly.